Leadership

 Nersi has and is serving in several public, private and nonprofit boards.
 He earned a doctorate in electrical engineering from the University of Colorado and has been awarded nine U.S. patents.

-Antonius Kufferath is a partner in Acacia, an investment partnership that invests in private and public equities worldwide.
-He is also a member of the investment team at Ruane, Cunniff & Goldfarb, the New York-based investment firm known for managing the Sequoia mutual fund.
+Antonius Kufferath is an investor.
+For more than a decade he was a partner in Acacia, an investment partnership that invests in private and public equities worldwide, and a member of the investment team at Ruane, Cunniff & Goldfarb, the New York-based investment firm best known for managing the Sequoia mutual fund.

-Mr. Kufferath joined Acacia and Ruane, Cunniff in 2014 and focuses on investing in industrial and technology companies in Europe and the Americas.
-Earlier in his career, Mr. Kufferath worked in strategy & business development for a public US industrial company, and as a consultant for a leading strategy consulting firm.
+Before joining Ruane, Cunniff, Mr. Kufferath worked in strategy & business development for a public US industrial company, and as a consultant for a leading strategy consulting firm.

 Mr. Kufferath received an M.Phil. with distinction in Modern Chinese Studies from Oxford University.
 He also received a B.S.F.S. magna cum laude, Phi Beta Kappa, in International Relations from Georgetown University.
 A native German speaker, he is also fluent in Portuguese and French.
 He has been published in the Financial Times and the Frankfurter Allgemeine Zeitung.